 Some experiences can shake you to your core, while others just leave you feeling lost and confused.
-Losing a pregnancy and childhood hurt and trauma are two such experiences.
+I am passionate about supporting children and teens who have experienced childhood trauma, equestrians struggling with regaining their confidence, and those enduring the heartbreak of pregnancy loss.
 The emotions can be overwhelming and confusing and so often people just don’t understand why life feels so difficult.
 This is where we work together to move you forward.

 Helping Children and Teens Thrive